Howuhh/prioritized_experience_replay/README.md

 # Prioritized Experience Replay

-Simple and straightforward implementation with comments
+Simple and straightforward implementation with comments.

 ## Results